Charles Atlas: Artists' model

 Besides photographs, Atlas posed for many statues throughout his life.
-These included Alexander Stirling Calder's Washington at Peace (1917–18) on the Washington Square Arch, Manhattan; Pietro Montana's Dawn of Glory (1924) in Highland Park, Brooklyn (sometimes misreported as Prospect Park); and James Earle Frazer's Alexander Hamilton (1923) at the U.S. Treasury Building in Washington, D.C.
+These included Alexander Stirling Calder's Washington at Peace (1917–18) on the Washington Square Arch, Manhattan; Pietro Montana's Dawn of Glory (1924) in Highland Park, Brooklyn (sometimes misreported as Prospect Park); and James Earle Fraser's Alexander Hamilton (1923) at the U.S. Treasury Building in Washington, D.C.

 Death

 Atlas began to experience chest pains after exercising during his final years, resulting in his hospitalization in December 1972.
 He died from a heart attack in the hospital on December 24, 1972, in Long Beach, New York at age 80.

 Print advertisements

 1953 variant of the famous "Beach Bully" advertisement.

 The famous Charles Atlas print advertisements became iconic mostly because they were printed in cartoon form from the 1930s on, and in many comic books from the 1940s onwards – in fact continuing long after Atlas's death.
 The typical scenario, usually expressed in comic strip form, presented a skinny young man (usually accompanied by a female companion) being threatened by a bully.
 The bully pushes down the "97-pound weakling" and the girlfriend joins in the derision.
 The young man goes home, gets angry (usually demonstrated by his kicking a chair), and sends away for the free Atlas book.
 Shortly thereafter, the newly muscled hero returns to the place of his original victimization, seeks out the bully, and beats him up.
 He is rewarded by the swift return of his girlfriend and the admiration of onlookers.

 The ad was said to be based on an experience the real Atlas had as a boy.
 With variations, it was a mainstay of comic books and boys' magazines for decades.
 The ads usually conclude with the words "As is true of all the exercises in Atlas's course, you can do these exercises almost anywhere."

 Charles Atlas slogans used in advertising copyrighted in 1932 included "Battle Fought in Bed that made Fred a He-Man!", "Insult that Made a Man out of Mac", and "Let Me Give You a Body that Men Respect and Women Admire!".
 Slogans copyrighted the following year included "97 pound weakling...
 Who became the World's Most Perfectly Developed Man", and "Just Seven Days that's All I Need".